Few places are more beautiful than the beaches in Cabo de Gata in the province of Almeria. El Playazo de Rodalquilar Beach is no exception.

 How to get to El Playazo de Rodalquilar Beach

-El Playazo de Rodalquilar, Almeria, is situated in the heart of Cabo de Gata’s coastline and is only reached by car or by hiking on the rugged coastline trail from Las Negras village.
+El Playazo de Rodalquilar, Almeria, is located in the heart of Cabo de Gata’s coastline and is only reached by car or by hiking on the rugged coastline trail from Las Negras, one of the prettiest towns in Almeria.

 From Las Negras, it is a 10-minute drive and from San Jose, it takes 25 minutes.
 The road is well-marked with a brown beach sign saying “El Playazo”.